bottenderjs/bottenderjs.github.io/content/docs/APIReference-Handler.md

     await context.sendText('Hi there!');
   })
   .onText(async context => {
-    await context.sendText("I dont know what do you say.");
+    await context.sendText('I do not know what do you say.');
   });
 ```